dilab-masters/SESE/README.md

 # SESE : ScEne SEarch
-> SESE is a video scene storing and searching module uses video scene caption to find a specified scene that user wants to retrieve.
+> SESE is a video scene storing and searching module which mainly uses video scene caption to find a specified scene that user wants to retrieve.

 </br></br>